General Information for Intramurals & Tournaments

 - Branch campus students

 - Community members

 Current Varsity Team Members

 Varsity athletes are ineligible to compete in their sport or any related sports (i.e. current baseball players may not play softball).
-Any member of a varsity team who suits up for a game/match or is listed at any time on the team’s active roster during the 2019-2020 school year is ineligible for the remainder of the school year (2019-2020), including the 2020 summer semesters in that sport or related sport.
-This rule also applies to athletes who have transferred to UConn from another university or college during the 2019-2020 school year.
+Any member of a varsity team who suits up for a game/match or is listed at any time on the team’s active roster during the school year is ineligible for the remainder of that school year, including the summer semesters in that sport or related sport.
+This rule also applies to athletes who have transferred to UConn from another university or college during that school year.